sean-parent/notebook/better-code-class/02-types.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-> A basis is _efficient_ if and only if any procedure implemented using it is as efficient as an equivalent procedure written in terms of an alternative basis.
+> A basis is _efficient_ if and only if any procedure can be implemented as efficiently using it as an equivalent procedure written in terms of an alternative basis.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} toc-hr-collapsed=false slideshow={"slide_type": "slide"} -->